stallev/bpoems/docs/prds/main_prd.md

    - Localized content and navigation

 ### User Profile Multilingual Support
-- Profile information is optional for each language
+- Profile bio is stored as a single rich-text JSON field (`bio`) authored with the platform RichTextEditor
-- System displays profile information in user's preferred language
+- Interface localizations remain (EN default, RU MVP; UA future), but user bio itself is not multilingual
-- Fallback to English if preferred language is not available
+- System displays the single bio unchanged for all locales

 ### Language Selection
 - Users can select their preferred interface language